 So my answer to if a bookkeeper is an accountant or not is Yes and also a No. An accountant’s task is more complex and goes beyond bookkeeping and marking transactions.
 An accountant most certainly performs other tasks too.

-Some of the prominent ones to name amongst a few includes:
+Some of the prominent ones to name include:

 - Financial planning